Dave Leduc: 2018: Myanmar Lethwei World Championship and Tun Tun Min Trilogy

-At the 2:35 of the same round, Leduc executed a jumping elbow strike and knocked out Tun Tun Min for 43 second.
+At the 2:35 of the same round, Leduc landed a jumping elbow that knocked out Tun Tun Min.
 His team had to call for the 2-minute injury time-out to revive him and attend to a cut above his right eye.
-Tun Tun Min came back to the fight visibly frustrated at not being able to land on Dave leading him to attempt a flying roundhouse kick and other acrobatic feats in an attempt to slow down his rival.
-The later rounds saw both boxers vying for a finish but ended without another knockout at the final bell and Leduc retained his title.
+The later rounds saw both fighters vying for a finish but ended without another knockout at the final bell and Leduc retained the Lethwei Golden Belt title.

-2019

-World Lethwei Championship

-In 2017, Leduc expressed his disagreement on WLC's modern Lethwei rules via an open letter on social media.
-The WLC is using the modern Lethwei rules implemented in 1996, and removed controversial injury time-out.